How to Lower Your Risk and Protect Your Agritainment InvestmentMarch 23, 2015

 Many farm insurance policies are eligible for additional provisions for certain types of enterprises—but not all of them do.
 For example, bed and breakfasts, roadside markets, and school tours can usually be covered with an agritourism rider added to an existing farm insurance policy.

 However, a whole new policy covering recreational activities likely will be needed for boating events, shooting ranges, hunting and fishing activities, concerts, dude ranches, horseback riding and mountain biking.
-Make sure you check with your provider to insure you have the correct coverage for your specific agritainment operation.
+Make sure you check with your provider to evaluate an agribusiness policy vs farmowners policy with an added rider and ensure you have the correct coverage for your specific agritainment operation.

 3. Will you be charging for your event?